rvennam/istio-on-iks/custom-istio-ingress.md

   name: bookinfo-gateway
 spec:
   selector:
-    istio: custom-ingressgateway # use the CUSTOM istio controller
+    istio: custom-ingressgateway ### use the new gateway you just created
   servers:
   - port:
       number: 80